11.3. Facilitating Meaningful Comparisons#

 width=600, height=350)

-Since the lines are stacked on top of each other, it’s very hard to see how the emissions for a particular country has changed and it’s hard to compare countries.
-Instead, we can plot each country’s line without stacking, as the plot below illustrates:
+Since the lines are stacked on top of each other, it’s very hard to see how the emissions for a particular country have changed and it’s hard to compare countries.
+Instead, we can plot each country’s line without stacking, as the next plot illustrates:

 fig = px.line(top10, x='Year', y='CO2', color='Country',